ivans5/BitMediaCentre/README.md

 ![bmc-android-tab1.png](bmc-android-tab1.png)

-  * Launch new downloads by clicking on any `magnet` or `.torrent` link whilst using the browser included in the app!
+  * Launch new downloads by clicking on any `magnet` link whilst using the browser included in the app!

 ![bmc-android-tab2.png](bmc-android-tab2.png)